barrowcm1/CS4346_Proj1/README.md

 # How to Run the Program

-To run the program from the command line simply enter the following comannds:
+To run the program from the command line simply enter the following comands:

 g++ -std+c++17 Demo.cpp
 ./a.out